The Sun Makes Them Sing

 It’s the male cicada who produces that characteristic chirping sound by rapidly contracting a special membrane in his abdomen.
 This noise, or song for those more poetically inclined, is a mating call.
 However, Monsieur Cigale can only serenade the ladies when the temperature is about 25°C (77°F) or higher, because at lower temperatures, his noise-making membrane loses its elasticity.

-So when all those male cicadas get heated up and start crooning, Provence can get pretty noisy.
+So when all those male cicadas get heated up and start crooning, Provence can become pretty noisy.
 With so much racket going on during the hottest part of the day, you might wonder how the good Provençal folk are able to enjoy their long midday siestas.
 Well, according to legend, the cicadas may have been sent to this area just for the purpose of shortening those afternoon naps.

 The Legend